kcleal/dysgu/README.rst

 Installation
 ------------
-Dysgu requires Python>=3.7 and has been tested on linux and MacOS.
+Dysgu requires Python >=3.7 <=3.9 and has been tested on linux and MacOS.
 The list of python packages needed can be found in requirements.txt.
 To install::